 Do Players Perform Better in Fantasy Football in a Contract Year?

 A while back, while I was looking through 4for4’s history of incredible content, I stumbled upon this article written way back in 2012 by Jonathan Bales.
 It got me thinking.
 I love taking a look at players in a contract year, but with updated data, does the old adage about players improving play when the pressure is on for new money hold up?
 Bales found it to be more myth than fact a decade ago, but has the data changed?
-This year, I built off my data from the previous two years, adding additional data from 2020, and new data from 2021 to see if anything changed.
+This year, I built off my data from the previous years, adding new data from 2022 to see if anything changed.

 Getting Started

-I looked at the last seven years of players in a contract year to determine whether or not there was a significant increase in fantasy points per game (FPPG) from the previous season.
+I looked at the last eight years of players in a contract year to determine whether or not there was a significant increase in fantasy points per game (FPPG) from the previous season.

 Some qualifiers:

-• Players must have played at least half the season in both years.
+• Players must have played at least eight games in both years.
 Since I was using FPPG, I didn’t want to skew the results by including someone who was productive in a small sample size, nor did I want to include someone who missed significant time due to injury in either of the seasons (i.e. Rob Gronkowski didn't play in 2019).

 • Players must’ve scored at least 5.0 FPPG in their contract year.
 Anything less than that was unlikely to return a player worth seriously considering in a redraft league.